 - Amputated limbs

 Depending on the circumstances of your accident, you may be able to recover damages for: pain and suffering, past and future medical costs, loss of earning capacity, disfigurement, and more.

 If you or your loved one has suffered a serious injury as a result of a mooring line accident, find comfort in knowing there is a team of lawyers dedicated to providing the aid and support you and your family need.

-With more than 30 years of combined experience and a track record of over 340 million dollars collected for our clients, trust in our ability to fight for you if you have been injured in a maritime accident.
+With more than 30 years of combined experience you trust in our ability to fight for you if you have been injured in a maritime accident.
 Contact us today at (713) 739-1010 for a free case consultation.